HttpClient

 To verify against the string content, use the following methods:

-.WithBody(string): to match content exactly as provided.WithBodyMatching(string): to match content using wildcard patterns.WithBodyMatching(string).AsRegex(): to match content using regular expressions
+.WithString(Func<string, bool>): to match the string content against the given predicate.WithString(string): to match the content exactly as provided.WithStringMatching(string): to match the content using wildcard patterns.WithStringMatching(string).AsRegex(): to match the content using regular expressions

 httpClient.SetupMock.Method